 Walt Disney World Cast Members Forced To Share Underwear

 You’d expect a big star like Mickey Mouse to have his own personal underwear.
-But cast members who played the famed mouse at the Walt Disney World theme parks were forced to wear shared underwear that was laundered and handed out instead of receiving personal pairs that they could wash at home, the Los Angeles Times reported.
+But cast members who played the famed mouse at the Walt Disney World theme parks were forced to share communal undies that were laundered and handed out to them — instead of receiving personal pairs that they could wash at home, the Los Angeles Times reported.

 This Disney controversy broke in 2001, with workers claiming they’d gotten pubic lice and scabies from the communal undergarments, which were sometimes dirty and smelly despite being cleaned by Disney’s laundry service.
 It took two months of negotiation, but the Teamsters union got them a contractual right to have and use personal undergarments.

 In 1998, The Walt Disney Co. had ambitious plans for a new family entertainment concept called DisneyQuest.
 It opened its first location at the former Downtown Disney (now Disney Springs) in Orlando, which was then followed by a prime location in downtown Chicago in 1999.
 DisneyQuest featured a variety of arcade games and virtual reality experiences, but unlike its VR magic carpet ride, the concept itself never got off the ground.

 The Chicago location closed just two years later in 2001, and other planned locations, like Philadelphia, were scrapped after it was obvious this was a bad business plan.
 The Downtown Disney location managed to hang on by benefit of its location at the mothership, but it closed its doors in 2017 to make way for the NBA Experience.